zazuko/trifid/packages/core/README.md

 #### Use the pre built image

-If you do not want to build your own Docker image, you can pull the official image from Dockerhub:
+If you do not want to build your own Docker image, you can pull the official image from [Docker Hub](https://hub.docker.com/r/zazuko/trifid/):

     docker pull zazuko/trifid